jwaliszko/ExpressiveAnnotations/README.md

 #####<a id="traps">Traps (discrepancies between C# and JavaScript)</a>

-Because client-side handles expressions in its unchanged form (as provided to attribute), attention is needed when dealing with `null` keyword - there are discrepancies between C# and JavaScript, e.g.
+Because client-side handles expressions in its unchanged form (as provided to attribute), attention is needed when dealing with `null` keyword - there are discrepancies between EA parser (mostly follows C# rules) and JavaScript, e.g.

 * `null + "text"` - in C# `"text"`, in JS `"nulltext"`,
 * `2 * null`      - in C# `null`  , in JS `0`,